Nabarshi/private-nft/README.md

-# FHE-NFT - Privacy-Preserving NFTs on Sepolia
+# Private-NFT - Privacy-Preserving NFTs on Sepolia

 A fully homomorphic encryption (FHE) enabled NFT platform built with Zama's FHEVM, allowing users to mint NFTs with encrypted messages on Ethereum Sepolia testnet.